Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

 A long, long time ago, before his departure from Earth, Buddha decided to have a grand race, and all the animals in the kingdom were invited.

-Unfortunately, only twelve animals showed up at the event.
-Grateful for their efforts, Buddha rewarded them by naming each year of the Chinese zodiac calendar after these twelve animals.
+Unfortunately, only 12 animals showed up at the event.
+Grateful for their efforts, Buddha rewarded them by naming each year of the Chinese zodiac calendar after these animals.
 The calendar was arranged according to the order in which they finished the race.

-The twelve animals that came for the grand race were:
+The 12 animals that came for the grand race were:

 - Goat (sometimes called Sheep or Ram)